romkatv/powerlevel10k/README.md

 echo 'source ~/.purepower' >>! ~/.zshrc
 ```

+Pure Power needs to be installed _in addition_ to Powerlevel10k, not instead of it. `~/.purepower`
+defines a set of configuration parameters that affect the styling of Powerlevel10k; there is no code
+in it.

 Read the documentation at the top of `~/.purepower` (or
 [here](https://github.com/romkatv/dotfiles-public/blob/master/.purepower)) to get an idea of what
 your prompt is capable of.
 You can edit the file to change your Powerlevel10k configuration.